captainGeech42/dotfiles/README.md

 ## Install

+For a zero-interaction install, run:

 ```
-$ curl -L zanderwork.com/dotfiles | bash
+$ DF_NOPROMPT=1 curl -L zanderwork.com/dotfiles | bash
 ```

-(that URL 302s to the install script, if you don't want to `curl | bash` then download the `install.sh` script and run it)
+(that URL redirects to the install script, if you don't want to `curl | bash` then download the `install.sh` script and run it)

+If you don't set `$DF_NOPROMPT`, you will be asked to confirm whether or not certain actions should be taken (e.g. installing `trizen`, setting up a Python virtualenv).